isolated-tech/vault/Courses/Vercel Sandbox/VSC-12-Render authenticated user's repos.md

 # Render authenticated user's repos

-This lesson will go over
+This lesson will go over:
+- pulling the authenticated user's Repo's into the application
+- rendering repos in dropdown
+- selection repo will allow user to create sandboxed conversation